 A host can choose whether the flat rate is taxable income or not.
 If treated as taxable income, you can claim all expenses relating to the provision of the related accommodation.
 If you opt to treat it as non-taxable, working out your claimable expenses becomes a bit more complicated.
 Refer to this link for more details: www.ird.govt.nz/sharing-economy/sellers-of-listed-services/flat-rate-credits-and-income-tax

-It’s important to remember to notify your hosting platform immediately if your GST registration status changes.
-This helps ensure you don’t become liable for any flat-rate credits received you’re no longer eligible for — or miss out on them when you are.
+Its important to remember to notify your hosting platform immediately if your GST registration status changes at any time.
+This ensures you aren’t liable to the IRD for any flat-rate credits received you are no longer eligible for, or miss out on receiving them when you are eligible.

 Our Commitment to Your Peace of Mind